tejuslemonnn/flutter-mobile-app-template/README.md

-# Flutter Mobile App Project Template (flutter_bloc, provider, go_router, vexana, url_launcher, json_serializable, easy_localization bot_toast, flutter_secure_storage, connectivity_plus, intl, sizer, google_fonts, flutter_native_splash, flutter_launcher_icons and other generally used features and tools in production.)
+# Flutter Mobile App Project Template by Zalisoft (flutter_bloc, provider, go_router, vexana, url_launcher, json_serializable, easy_localization bot_toast, flutter_secure_storage, connectivity_plus, intl, sizer, google_fonts, flutter_native_splash, flutter_launcher_icons and other generally used features and tools in production.)

 This is a battery included [Flutter](https://flutter.dev/) project template.
 To the default setup have been added: